rebyu/tiebrush/example/README.md

 SLC25A3 (chr12:98,593,591-98,606,379 (GRCh38/hg38)) can be expressed by several dominant
 alternative isoforms, with splicing patterns being known to be tissue specific.
-In case of cells from heart and brain - alternative forms used differ in the third exon.
+In case of cells from heart and brain - alternative forms used differ in the third exon [1].

 ![](https://github.com/alevar/tiebrush/blob/master/example/slc25a3.sim.png)

 **Figure 2.** *Comparison of transcription of the SLC25A3 gene in brain (top) and heart (bottom) tissues from the simulated dataset.
 While the gene is expressed in both tissues, coverage data clearly indicate an exon switch where the 3rd and